 - Spread greens atop the sauce.
 Make 6 wells in the mixture with the back of a spoon.
 Crack one egg into each well.
 Cover the pan and reduce the heat to medium.
 Cook the eggs until set, 8 to 10 minutes.

-- Remove cover and removed from heat.
+- Remove cover and turn off heat.
 Sprinkle feta and parsley on top.
 Serve warm with sourdough toast or pita bread.